malleum-inc/canari3/docs/canari.framework.rst

 .. class:: RequestFilter(filter_[, remote_only=False])

     :param callable filter_: a callable that accepts three arguments: ``request``, ``response``, and ``config``.
-    :param remote_only bool: ``True`` if the filter should only be applied when the transform is operating in remote mode, otherwise ``False`` (default).
+    :param bool remote_only: ``True`` if the filter should only be applied when the transform is operating in remote mode, otherwise ``False`` (default).

 Just like the :meth:`Transform.do_transform` method, request filters can also modify the contents of the ``request``,